Tec 4 Gerald J. Sterken

 During training at Ft.
 Knox, Gerald was promoted to Technician Fourth Class.
-This rank meant he had received special training on tanks.
-He was referred to as sergeant.
+This rank meant he had received special training on tanks, and that he was referred to as sergeant.
 It is known that Gerald, like all the other members of the battalion, learned to operate all the equipment of the battalion.
 In January 1941, he was transferred to Headquarters Company when it was formed with members of the fourth letter companies of the battalion.

 For the next seventeen days the tankers worked to remove cosmoline from their weapons.
 The grease was put on the weapons to protect them from rust while at sea.
 They also loaded ammunition belts and did tank maintenance.

-To lower the death rate, the Japanese opened a new camp near Cabanatuan.
+To lower the death rate, the Japanese opened a new camp at Cabanatuan.
 The healthier POWs were sent to the camp.
 It was while Gerald was a POW in the camp that he became ill.
-He was admitted to the camp hospital on June 12, 1942, suffering from dysentery and inanition.
-He was put into Barracks 2 in the Hospital Area of the camp.
+He was admitted to the camp hospital on June 12, 1942, suffering from dysentery and inanition and was put into Barracks 2 in the Hospital Area of the camp.
 Since the doctors had no medicines, they could do little for the sick.
-It should be mentioned that, on several occasions, the Philippine Red Cross came to the camp with medical supplies for the POWs.
-The Japanese refused to allow the POWs to receive the medicine.
+It should be mentioned that, on several occasions, the Philippine Red Cross came to the camp with medical supplies for the POWs, but the Japanese refused to allow the POWs to receive the medicine.

-According to records kept by the doctors at the camp, Tec 4 Gerald J. Sterken died of dysentery and malaria on Friday, July 24, 1942, at 11:30 P.M.
+According to records kept by the doctors at the camp, T/4 Gerald J. Sterken died of dysentery and malaria on Friday, July 24, 1942, at 11:30 P.M.
 He was buried in the camp cemetery in a grave with 33 other men, five of whom were members of the 192nd Tank Battalion, who died on that date in Grave 214.
 Nine of the men buried in the grave were identified.

 After the war, the U.S. Recovery Team could not positively identify the remains of T/4 Gerald J. Sterken, and 24 other men so they were buried as "Unknowns" at the new American Military Cemetery at Manila.
 His name appears on the Tablets of the Missing at the cemetery.